dkomanov/dkomanov.github.io/content/blog/2020-05-25_writing-async-app-in-scala-part-3-threading-model/index.md

 And all this complexity could be avoided by using `smartMap`.

-Obviously, there is a reason, why the default behavior of a `Future` is like this.
+Of course, there is a reason, why the default behavior of a `Future` is like this.
 In general case such optimizations (direct executor and smartMap) could lead to a [starvation](https://docs.oracle.com/javase/tutorial/essential/concurrency/starvelive.html) if all operations on futures are too long.
 However, if we know the load profile of our application we can apply such optimizations for a pretty good benefit.

 Regarding `smartMap`.
 I put it as an example, in my real code I don't use it, because we don't have that many possibly-redundant operations, and usage of non-standard extensions would lead to confusion as it would be kind of necessary then to avoid using standard ones, which complicates life much more than gain we get from it.